atomisthq/docs/docs/authoring/container-skills.md

 # Container Skills

-Container Skills run Docker images on certain, pre-defined triggers.
+Container Skills run Docker images when something, anything really, happens.

 This section describes the contract between a container skill and the skill runtime.
 The information in this documentation provides details on what